Grandparents Raising Grandchildren

 When parents are absent or unable to raise their children, grandparents are often the ones who step in.
 Raising a second generation brings many rewards, including the fulfillment of giving your grandkids a sense of security, developing a deeper relationship, and keeping the family together.
 It also comes with many challenges.
 No matter how much you love your grandkids, taking them into your home requires major adjustments.
 But with the right guidelines and support, you can roll back the years and make a real difference in the lives of your grandchildren.

-Raising grandchildren tip 1: Acknowledge your feelings
+Grandparents raising grandchildren tip 1: Acknowledge your feelings

 The prospect of raising grandchildren is bound to trigger a range of emotions.
 Positive emotions, like the love you feel for your grandchildren, the joy in seeing them learn and grow, and relief at giving them a stable environment, are easy to acknowledge.
 It’s more difficult to admit to feelings such as resentment, guilt, or fear.